MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/walkthrough-logging-email-interactions-in-the-microsoft-dynamics-nav-database.md

      For more information, see [Managing Microsoft Dynamics NAV Server Instances](../Topic/Managing%20Microsoft%20Dynamics%20NAV%20Server%20Instances.md).

-3. Return to the [!INCLUDE[rtc](../../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/rtc_md.md)], and in the **Search** box, enter **Job Queue Log Entries**, and then choose the related link.
+3. Return to the FIX INCLUDE HERE<!--[!INCLUDE[rtc](../../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/rtc_md.md)] -->, and in the **Search** box, enter **Job Queue Log Entries**, and then choose the related link.
 To verify that the job queue is working as expected, note whether an entry is logged every five minutes.

 ## Testing Email Logging
  Before you put a system into production, you can try some simple tests to see whether it is working as expected.
 The following procedure is representative of how a salesperson and his manager would use the system.
 The task has several prerequisites to make testing easy.
 First, you should set the email address of a test salesperson so that it is the same email account that you used for autodiscovery.
 The test salesperson should have an email address that you can use for testing.
 Next, set up a test contact that has an email address that you can verify receives mail.